mattia-scardecchia/OrchestraChess/readme.md

 ```
 cargo run --release
 ```
+To activate the opening book, additionally pass `use-book` as a parameter.
 You will be able to communicate with the engine through the terminal, using the [UCI protocol](https://www.wbec-ridderkerk.nl/html/UCIProtocol.html).
 For instance, you can have it analyze a position by passing it a fen, like this:
 ```
 position fen <your_favorite_fen>